 Think for a moment about all the decisions you make each time you treat a patient.
 It begins with your assessment: Is the patient stable or critical?
-Are his or her vitals sufficient, or does he or she require immediate intervention?
-Will he or she need ALS or BLS?
-Each scenario prompts a deluge of decisions—decisions that must be made instantaneously, in some cases.
+Are their vitals sufficient, or do they require immediate intervention?
+Will they need ALS or BLS?
+Each scenario prompts a deluge of decisions—decisions that must be made instantaneously in some cases.

 The Trauma Patient

 Trauma can affect any aspect of the body.
 Whether it’s a gunshot wound to the head or a tension pneumothorax caused by a high-speed collision, the trauma patient can present an endless combination of injuries involving multiple body systems.
 These injuries are further compounded by age and infirmity.

 Respiratory emergencies can be especially challenging when they occur in the presence of trauma.
 Spinal immobilization makes airway interventions difficult, and when the patient is bleeding profusely, the airway can become obstructed by clots, tissue, and broken teeth.

 You wouldn’t use a normal suction catheter on such a patient.
 It would quickly become clogged, requiring you to switch out the tip, costing precious seconds.
 The inefficiency of a small catheter would also lengthen the suction time, which could result in hypoxia in an already challenged patient.